-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than standard treatment.
-Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Current Research sections.
+This section tells you the treatments that are the standard of care for this type of cancer.
+“Standard of care” means the treatments most commonly used.
+When making treatment plan decisions, patients may be encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

 Coping with vulvar surgery

 Many women experience a range of emotions after vulvar surgery, such as loss, sadness, or anxiety.
 Some women may feel that they have lost their identity as women.
 Others have questions about whether sexual intercourse can continue after surgery.
 Women may also worry about how the surgery will affect their relationships with their partners.

 Before surgery, it is important to talk with the surgeon about the procedure, the possible side effects, and when sexual intercourse can begin again.
 Women should talk with their doctors about finding additional information or support in coping with this type of surgery.
 Learn more about sexual health and cancer treatment in women.

 Chemoradiation therapy for advanced-stage vulvar cancers